tildeee/oo-ride-share/README.md

 Each **trip** should have information uniquely identifying it like a rider object, a driver object, date & time, rating.
 Ratings are required to be set within a pre-determined range.

+## Verification
+The following concepts should be testable in your application.

+#### Driver
+- Given a driver object, you should be able to retrieve the list of trip instances that only this driver has taken
+- Given a driver object, you should be able to retrieve a numeric average rating for that specific driver
+- You should be able to retrieve all drivers from the CSV file
+- You should be able to find a specific driver using their numeric ID

+#### Rider
+- Given a rider object, you should be able to retrieve the list of trip instances that only this rider has taken
+- Given a rider object, you should be able to get the list of all previous drivers (through the trips)
+- You should be able to retrieve all riders from the CSV file
+- You should be able to find a specific rider using their numeric ID

+#### Trip
+- For any trip object, you should be able to retrieve the associated driver instance
+- For any trip object, you should be able to retrieve the associated rider instance
+- You should be able to retrieve all trips from the CSV file and associate each of them with their corresponding driver object and rider object
+- You should be able to find a specific trip using the numeric ID
+- You should be able to find all trips for a given driver
+- You should be able to find all trips for a given rider

 ## Getting Started
 This is a level 3, individual project.